 I got them taking home so much more money.

-Now you uh that's that's uh you know that you get to keep that.
+Now you get to keep that.

-All right, so that so the helicopter manufacturers, the workers in the factories, they kept working because there was money that Geraldo had to buy a helicopter.
+So the helicopter manufacturers, the workers in the factories, they kept working because there was money that Geraldo had to buy a helicopter.

-We want a middle class tax cut, not an upper class or rich people's tax cuts.
+We want a middle-class tax cut, not an upper class or rich people's tax cuts.

-I have to break, but i if we if we don't have corporate cuts and we don't have multinational repatriation and we don't have energy independence, then those corporations want to build factories and manufacturing centers.
+But if we don't have corporate cuts and we don't have multinational repatriation and we don't have energy independence, then those corporations want to build factories and manufacturing centers.

 All right, we'll continue with Geraldo, other side.